mchernenkoua/bomberman/README.md

 		Wall        non-destroyable wall

-	All objects gave "state" with possible values "LIVE", "DEAD" or "REMOVE" Value "REMOVE" - is services value, so objects with that state have not to get on a client-side
+	All objects gave "state" with possible values "LIVE", "DEAD" or "REMOVE" Value "REMOVE" is the services value, so objects with that state have not to get on a client-side

 		Objects, that could have the “DEAD” state:
-			Bomb - in this state it exist only 0.5 second, after that it destroing and File objects are upspringing on the bombs point (on the bombs point and on "bombs damage" points - 3 cells on vertical and horisontal) Player (or AIPlayer) - in this players state all move and bomb setting commands does not processed and after 3 seconds state changing to the "LIVE" value with re-initialization Players params.
+			Bomb - in this state it exist only 0.5 second, after that it destroying and File objects are upspringing on the bombs point
+					(on the bombs point and on "bombs damage" points - 3 cells on vertical and horizontal) Player (or AIPlayer) - in this players state all move and bomb setting commands does not processed and after 3 seconds state changing to the "LIVE" value with re-initialization Players params.